VzBoT3D/VzBoT-UserMods/.github/PULL_REQUEST_TEMPLATE.md

   * [ ] The PR modifies the top-level `README.md` of the category folder adding the contribution to the table.
 Read the top part of the file for instructions on how to do this.
 Please preserve the alphabetical ordering while adding new rows.
-  * [ ] The mod/profile has been tested by the person submitting the mod and/or other VzBot users.
+  * [ ] The mod has been tested by the person submitting the mod and/or other VzBot users.
 Make sure to add information about how the mod was tested below.
   * [ ] Submitted STLs are printable without support. *(If the mod does not meet this criterion join the VzBot discord and ask the other users for advice on how to modify the mod such